 If you’ve worked with children, you know that often when you finish a story the kids will implore you tell it again.

 In this lesson plan you can tell the story again with even more yoga poses than in the picture above.
-I can think of 12 poses, if you have another idea, please add it in the comments.
+The image her has 6 poses, but I can think of 12 poses that could extend the story.
+If you have another idea, please add it in the comments.

 - Student goes to the Master (4 yoga poses): by Train (train arms), Bicycle (bicycle legs), boat (boat pose on belly), and walking up a mountain (high stepping)

-- Sees the Master’s home (2 poses): Entering the home (Downward Dog), takes a seat (chair pose)
+- The Master’s home (2 poses): Entering the doorway (Downward Dog), takes a seat (chair pose)

 - Master Makes Tea (4 poses): Getting water (standing forward bend to reach water from the well), adding tea (crescent moon to reach for tea on shelf – both sides), fill tea pot (bow pose), lays out cups (V pose/full boat pose)